 The Leeds Archive of Vernacular Culture encompasses the Survey of English Dialects, and the Archive of the Institute of Dialect and Folk Life Studies 1964-1983.
 It is a coprehensive research collection related to dialect and folk life in the UK.

-The Leeds General Cemetery was established on Woodhouse Moor in 1833, to provide and maintain a burial ground in Leeds.
+The Leeds General Cemetery Company was established in 1833, to provide and maintain a burial ground in Leeds on St George's Fields.
 The extensive records provide a valuable source for family and social historians.